How Does Temperature Affect Humidity?

 In Your Home

 Every homeowner should measure their relative humidity (especially if you can feel that the air is particularly wet or dry).
+The best way to test humidity levels in your house is with a hygrometer.

 Too much moisture can cause paint and wallpaper to fall from the walls.
 The moisture can also increase the growth of bacteria and mold in wood and drywall.
 This, in turn, can attract pests into your home.